 - Endocrinopathies: Cushing disease, acromegaly

-- Drug-induced diabetes: e.g., corticosteroids
+- Drug-induced diabetes, e.g., due to corticosteroids (steroid diabetes)

 - Infections (e.g.,